daminier/py_analysis_clustering_motorway/README.md

 	targa,tratta,volte
 	559784,9-18-23-,1
 	 ```
-* the field “times” is the number of times that a car gets through the same gates in different days.
+* the field “times” is the number of times that a car drives through the same gates in different days.

 Observations:
 * the path is a string